 I have shelter.
 I have food.
 I have everything I need to be comfortable, plus some to spare.
 It was not always so.
 There were years when I wondered how we would feed our children, but that is not the case this year.
 And so I am blessed.

 I have a closet full of decorations for the holidays.
-This year I chose not to haul them out.
+This year except for our tiny fiber optic tree, I chose not to haul them out.
 But even if that closet was empty, it wouldn't leave me less blessed.
 Christmas isn't about decorations or carols or gifts.
 It's about love.

 For those of you feeling loneliness or depression, my heart goes out to you because you are devoid of the greatest of gifts--love.
 Love for yourself.
 Love for another.
 Love for your neighbor.
 If you have any of those, you are blessed.